bannonmaher/generator_array_controller/README.md

-# self-powered_motors_and_generators
+# Generator Array Controller

-Software to operate instances and arrays of Bannon Maher self-powered motors and generators.
+Software to operate instances and arrays of Bannon Maher motors and generators.